 After you have your new skills resume ready, you will want to get your recommendations finalized.
 Do not present these until you go for an interview.
 Get permission first from your references to use them and ask them to mention any special skills or attributes you have that would help you qualify for the position you are seeking.
 Ask if they will write you a letter of recommendation highlighting these skills.

 If you are involved in any neighborhood, community, or volunteer activities where you have used these skills, you may want to get references, preferably in writing, from the heads of these organizations.
 Additional recommendations will show employers that you can use your skills and experience in all aspects of your life.
-It will improve your chances of getting the position you are seeking, the more qualifications and expertise you can bring to the table.
+It will improve your chances of getting the position you seek the more qualifications and expertise you can bring to the table.

 You Are On Your Way!

 Now that you know what type of position you’d like to pursue outside of the classroom, you are ready to make the big transition into a new career.
-Additionally, with the above tips on how to change your resume for a career transition, you will be able to create a strong and eye-catching resume that will help you to gain interviews and get your foot in the door of your new career.
+Additionally, with the above tips on how to change your resume for a career transition, you will create a strong and eye-catching resume that will help you gain interviews and get your foot in the door of your new career.

 Need help with your career transition?
 If you’d like assistance with any aspect of your career change job search, I’d be happy to help!
 I offer resume packages, interview, and career coaching, LinkedIn profile development, and more to help you on your way.
-Email me or give me a call toll-free: 1-877-738-8052 today!
+Please email me or give me a call toll-free: 1-877-738-8052 today!